sumberg/kex_japan_2018/report/report.md

 The 6502 microprocessor contains instruction families and addressing modes to control every part of the architecture.
 Other than instructions which target basic CPU functionality (such as controlling program counter, reading status register etc.), there are groups of instructions to perform operations with the accumulator and memory.
 Included in these groups are immediate, zero page and absolute addressing.

 A full, detailed explanation of all of the available addressing modes can be found in the MC6500 Microcomputer Family Programming Manual [@6502ProgManual].
-This research will utilize the three aforementioned addressing modes of the 6502 microprocessor.
-See section _\ref{delimitations} Delimitations_ for further details on the choice of instruction families.
+This research will utilize the three addressing modes of the 6502 microprocessor mentioned below.
+See section \ref{delimitations} _Delimitations_ for further details on the choice of instruction families.

 ### Immediate addressing
 Immediate addressing utilizes a 2-byte instruction format, where the first byte is the opcode[^opcode] specifying the operation and the address mode.
 The second byte takes a constant, hexadecimal value known to the programmer.
 Immediate instructions are commonly used when comparing variables to known values, as it does not require the programmer to first store the value in memory and then load it upon comparison; they would only have to specify the immediate value in the source code.
 It requires a minimum execution time of 2 cycles (`OPCODE` + `VALUE`).